Understanding open access Creative Commons licenses

 Even though the open access publishing concept is relatively straightforward – research articles and associated data become freely available for all to download once published online – ECRs nevertheless remain confused about specifics.
 One area of particular confusion is the issue of copyright and permissible re-use of content under an open access publishing model.

-Who ‘Owns’ the Research Content once it Appears Online Open Access?
+Who ‘Owns’ the Research Content once it Appears as Open Access?

 The addition of a CC license allows the creator to select how they want others to use their work, and other academic researchers then immediately know what they can and can’t do with the work.
 You therefore only need to seek permission if you wish to use someone else’s work in a way not permitted by their license, for example if you wish to use it for commercial activities.
 CC materials are not free of copyright in other words: a paper writer does not lose their copyright, but chooses to share their output with others under certain conditions.

-How can a Creative Commons License be Used by Academic Researchers?
+How can a CC License be Used by Academic Researchers?

-If you are thinking about publishing your next paper in an open access journal, you’ll need to know that Creative Commons provides six core licenses.
-It is highly recommended that you research the finer detail of these six core Creative Commons licenses before making a decision.
+If you are thinking about publishing your next paper in an open access journal, you’ll need to know that CC provides six core licenses.
+It is highly recommended that you research the finer detail of these six core CC licenses before making a decision.
 Each different license enables others to use your material in different ways, in order to:

 - Distribute (e.g. provide copies to others);